Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 - generators/yield
 - async/await
-- сontinuations
+- composable сontinuations

 Goals:

 - No dependency on a particular implementation of Futures or other such rich library;
-- Cover equally the "async/await" use case and "generator blocks".
+- Cover equally the "async/await" use case and "generator blocks";
 - Make it possible to utilize Kotlin coroutines as wrappers for different existing asynchronous APIs (such as Java NIO, different implementations of Futures, etc).